 3 Tablespoons Tandoori spice powder or paste

-**** To make your own Tandoori Mix (can store in airtight container)
+To make your own Tandoori Mix (yields about ¾ cup)

 1 tbsp paprika